Job outlooks for Geological and mineral technologists and technicians

 - Not many positions will become available due to retirements.

-Here are some key facts about Geological and mineral technologists and technicians in the Northeast region:
+Here are some key facts about geological and mineral technologists and technicians in the Northeast region:

 - Approximately 700 people worked in this occupation in May 2021.